Azure/avslabs/README.md

 > [!NOTE]
 > If you are using **Azure Government**, please add **-IsAzureGovernment** switch parameter to the command

+> [!WARNING]
+> When specifying **GroupNumber**, be aware that the number will be used to generate the IP address space for the nest lab.
+If that conficts with AVS Private Cloud management IP CIDR block, or your vNET IP CIDR block, then choose a different GroupNumber.
+For example, if your AVS SDDC IP CIDR block is 10.1.8.0/22 and your vNET IP CIDR block is 10.2.0.0/16, then avoid using GroupNumber 1 or 2, instead use 3 or any other number (less than 255).

    ```powershell
    powershell.exe -ExecutionPolicy Unrestricted -File bootstrap.ps1 -GroupNumber 1 -NumberOfNestedLabs 1 -automated
    ```